ChaunceyQuam/ca-temperatures/Final_Project_Submission.md

     ## #   `2010` <int>, `2011` <int>, `2012` <int>, `2013` <int>, `2014` <int>,
     ## #   `2015` <int>, `2016` <int>, `2017` <int>, `2018` <int>

-##### I see that some cities have high occurences of extreme temperatures while others have none.
+##### I see that some cities have high counts of extreme temperatures per year while others have none.
+It seems that some cities are hotter in general than others.

 ##### I now want to see cumulative counts of extreme temperature by year.
 My first question is if occurences of extreme temperatures are increasing throughout California.
 I want to see if my yearly data from all of the selected cities have volatile counts or trends.